-- 1. States should recognize the fact that periodic return of their State standards to NIST (or another suitable and accredited calibration laboratory) for recalibration is essential to comply with State laws regarding traceability and with ISO/IEC 17025, GMP 11, and when: 1) data regarding traceability is unavailable; 2) charted measurement results indicate that the standards are out of control; 3) measurement results on interlaboratory comparisons or performance tests are suspect; or 4) NIST advises the State of the need. - 2.
-GMP 11 and GMP 13 provide the basis for documenting metrological traceability and baseline calibration intervals.
+- 2.1 States should recognize the fact that periodic return of their State standards to NIST (or another suitable and accredited calibration laboratory) for re-calibration is essential to comply with State laws regarding metrological traceability and with ISO/IEC 17025, GMP 11, and when: 1) data regarding traceability is unavailable; 2) charted measurement results indicate that the standards are out of control; 3) measurement results on interlaboratory comparisons or performance tests are suspect; or 4) NIST advises the State of the need. - 2.2 GMP 11 and GMP 13 provide the basis for documenting metrological traceability and provide baseline calibration intervals.
 These publications are templates that must be modified to specific measurement parameters and applications in each laboratory.
 Documented calibration intervals may state that calibrations are obtained whenever evidence from outside evaluations, proficiency tests, and/or internal controls indicate that significant changes may have taken place, or when measurement results are suspect, but shall not exceed a specified number of years (with the number specified) and may not exceed limits defined in GMP 11 and 13 without significant statistical and technical analysis by the laboratory and by the NIST Office of Weights and Measures.
-Statements such as "calibration as needed" are unacceptable.
+Statements such as "calibration as needed" are unacceptable for both laboratory measurement equipment and measurement standards.

-3. References to the periodic re-calibration of State standards in the law such as, should be followed, if present, and may be amended to reflect a more frequent interval, plus calibration based on identified needs.
-Alternatively, the wording of Sections 3 and 12 of the present Uniform Law from NIST Handbook 130 may be substituted:
+2.3 References to the periodic re-calibration of State standards in the law such as, should be followed, if present, and may be amended to reflect a more frequent interval, plus calibration based on identified needs.
+Alternatively, the wording of Sections 3 and 12 of the present Uniform Law from NIST Handbook 1301 may be substituted: